raspberrypilearning/welcome-to-my-world/en/step_3.md

 title: Events to create a clone
 ---

 Clones can be created with many different `events`{:class='block3events'}.
-The blocks below will create a clone of a sprite everytime it is clicked upon.
+The blocks below will create a clone of a sprite every time it is clicked upon.

 ```blocks3
 when this sprite clicked